 Argentinian people and especially the inhabitants of Buenos Aires are easily to mobilize and protest when something is bothering them.
 From the Falklands conflict to pigeon crap and various political marches, people are all about that freedom of speech.
 What do they do when they’re not busy marching and shouting?
 They dance and sing.
-Buenos Aires is a kaleidoscope of emotions, colors, smells, and shapes.
+Buenos Aires is a kaleidoscope of emotions, colours, smells, and shapes.
 They love their festivals as much as they love being pissed off.
-Argentinians just like when there’s something going on, they are very emotional people and can’t handle boredom very well.
+Argentinians just like it when there’s something going on.
+After all they are hot-blooded and very emotional people and can’t handle boredom very well.

 The port districts of La Boca and Puerto Madero are some of the favourites among both tourists and locals, also the most lively.
 The first one is really cool and gives you the feeling of old Buenos Aires with historic, colourful buildings and cosy bars.
 The second one is more on the modern side with old warehouses transformed into lofts and galleries, shops and restaurants.
 If I had to pick one of the two, I’d go with La Boca because that’s where you get down and dirty and experience the real Buenos Aires.
 That’s also where two famous Argentinian football teams were established and the fierce rivalry began.
 Boca Juniors and River Plate are both very accomplished clubs and derby matches between those two are some of the most heated in the entire world.
 In 2018 both clubs played also the final of the Copa Libertadores, the South American equivalent of the Champions League.
 Then things went completely out of hands; after some other incidents the players bus of Boca Juniors was attacked by River Plate fans and some Boca players were even injured.
 As a consequence the second leg of the final was moved out of Argentina and played in Madrid.
 Very sad for the local fans but it created a once in a lifetime opportunity for European football lovers to watch the world’s most notorious derby-match close to their home.